bc3LC/medusa/paper/paper.md

 -   Module 2: Functions to calculate energy poverty indices.The main function for users, `calc_ep()`, calculates the energy poverty index for the selected year/s and the selected indicator.
 The indicators included in the package are the 10$\%$, 2M, LIHC, HEP and HEP_LI.
 These indicators have been commonly used in the literature to measure energy poverty during the last decades and are explained [here](https://bc3lc.github.io/medusa/articles/EnergyPoverty.html).

 -   Module 3: Functions to calculate transport poverty indices.The main function for users, `calc_tp()`, calculates the transport poverty index for the selected year/s and the selected indicator.
 The indicators included in the package are the 10$\%$, 2M, LIHC and VTU.
-These indicators are based on the proposal by Alonso-Epelde et al. (2023) and are explained [here](https://bc3lc.github.io/medusa/articles/TransportPoverty.html). <span style="color:white;">[@alonso-epelde2023]</span>
+These indicators are based on the proposal by @alonso-epelde2023 and are explained [here](https://bc3lc.github.io/medusa/articles/TransportPoverty.html).

 The package includes default input files (.Rda), which are required for running the various functions, simplifying the process for users.